KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/addyourself.md

 - Enter the UPN for your user.
 This must match your M365 UPN.
 - Add the `admin` role for your user.

-After logging in succesfully, you may move on to setting up access to your tenants by using the button below.
+After logging in succesfully, you may move on to the next part of setup by clicking the button below.